scionproto/scion/doc/protocols/scion-header.rst

-As it has already calculated the 16-byte authenticator :math:`\sigma_{\text{PH}}` in the previous step, the penultimate hop only needs to extract the Flags, Timestamp, PacketTimestamp and Origin fields from the EPIC-HP packet and measure the length of the payload (PayloadLen), which is all the information it needs to recompute the PHVF.
+As it has already calculated the 16-byte authenticator :math:`\sigma_{\text{PH}}` in the previous step, the penultimate hop only needs to extract the Flags, Timestamp, PacketTimestamp and Origin fields from the EPIC-HP packet, and the PayloadLen from the Common Header, which is all the information it needs to recompute the PHVF.
 If the verification fails, i.e., the calculated PHVF is not equal to the PHVF field in the EPIC-HP packet, the packet is dropped.
-In the case of an authorized source (a source that knows the :math:`\sigma_{\text{PH}}` and :math:`\sigma_{\text{LH}}`), the recomputed PHVF and the PHVF field in the packet will always be equal (assuming the packet has not been tampered with on the way).
+In the case of an authorized source (a source that knows the :math:`\sigma_{\text{PH}}` and :math:`\sigma_{\text{LH}}`), the recomputed PHVF and the PHVF in the packet will always be equal (assuming the packet has not been tampered with on the way).